spacecatpixel/lokidocs/docs/ServiceNodes/SNFullGuide.md

 The daemon will now prompt us for the Loki address of the operator.
 If you followed step 5 you should have this address saved in a notepad, if not run through step 5 again to find your Loki Address.
 Once we have the Loki Address copied to our clipboard we can then right click the terminal screen to paste the address.
 Double check the address matches the one of your wallet then click enter if it is the same.

-The daemon will now ask if you wish to enable automatic re-staking.
-Type `y` and click enter if you would like to have your Service Node re-stake automatically for you at the end of every 30 days.
-Type `n` if you would like to re-stake manually.

 The daemon will now ask for a final confirmation, if you agree to the information provided type `y` and click enter.

 The daemon will output a command for us to run looking similar to: